samcday/linux/README.md

 [kernel-ark documentation](https://cki-project.gitlab.io/kernel-ark/) and its [repository](https://gitlab.com/cki-project/kernel-ark) for details.

-Running arify again later will update 'arkify-upstream-master' and 'arkify-infra-master', to then bulk-import the code from the latter to the 'master' branch.
+Running arify again later will update 'arkify-local-upstream-master' and 'arkify-local-infra-master', to then bulk-import the code from the latter to the 'master' branch.
 This will overwrite any modifications you performed to the ark infrastructure in the 'master' branch (e.g. the redhat/ directory).
 To prevent that, perform them in the 'arkify-infra-mainline' branch instead; afterwards